Understanding Meningitis -- Prevention

 In addition to vaccinations, you should follow some commonsense precautions to help prevent meningitis.

 Be careful around people who have meningitis.
 It's possible to catch some types of meningitis through contact with bodily fluids.
 So it might be spread by kissing, sneezing, coughing, or sharing utensils or toothbrushes.
-If someone in your family has it, try to limit contact with the infected person.
+If someone in your family has a contagious type of meningitis, try to limit contact with the infected person.

 Wash your hands after having contact with someone who has meningitis.